 Other Types of Applicants

 - Previous Applicants: Students who have applied to Wheaton College within the last two years, but who have not enrolled, should apply online using our Supplementary Application.
 Additional required items include a final high school transcript, a new academic recommendation, subsequent college transcripts, and an essay.
 The application fee is waived for these applicants.
 If the original application was submitted over two years ago, the candidate must submit a new application to the College of Arts and Sciences or to the Conservatory of Music.

 - Re-Enrolling Students: Students who have previously enrolled in a degree program and have been away for a semester or more must complete a Re-Enrolling application.
 No application fee is required.
 Please submit transcripts for college work completed at other schools as well.

-- Special Students: Non-degree seeking students apply with a Special Student Application.
+- Non-Degree Seeking Students: Non-degree seeking students apply with a special Student Application.
 Please contact the Undergraduate Admissions Office at email@example.com or 800.222.2419 to request one.

 - Applicant with Bachelor's Degree: If you have already earned a bachelor's degree, please contact the Undergraduate Admissions Office before applying.